AG7GN/networking/hamwan-arden-home-README.md

 		set firewall name AREDN_LAN_IN rule 10 state related enable set interfaces ethernet eth2 firewall in AREDN_LAN_IN

-1. And the same for traffic destined for the router itself:  Restrict inbound traffic to only conversations that were initiated by the router.
+1. And the same for traffic destined for the router itself from the AREDN LAN: Restrict inbound traffic to only conversations that were initiated by the router.

 		set firewall name AREDN_LAN_LOCAL default-action drop
 		set firewall name AREDN_LAN_LOCAL rule 10 action accept